suhween/dh110/README.md

 I think this experience was able to show that the hi-fidelity prototype is constanlty about iterating and consistent revisions.
 While it may not be a forever process, it’s a process that takes time to perfect for the best possible user experience for my designated users.
 I can 100% understand why we did the personas, empathy maps, and the user journeys to determine how users get from point A to B, and depending on what task.

-I also apologize that I wasn’t able to put this out on Github, this format of documentation has been a lot more convenient for me and I was able to best utilize it with the Figma embeds to better illustrate my points and comments.
-If I’m able to, I’ll add that page! 📚

 ## Edits & Comments

 ### Suggestions